ResidentMario/fcimporter/README.md

-# FC-Importer
+# FC_Importer
-A script that handles tedius setup tasks for the featured content report section of the Wikipedia Signpost.
+A script that handles tedious setup tasks for the featured content report section of the Wikipedia Signpost.

 <h2>About</h2>